darrenwee/drug-discovery/test_final_sub/README.txt

 If your number of cores is too high, there might be OOM errors in CUDA.
 One core takes about 70mb of VRAM.
 Do pop into the code and reduce the core usage count if required, or contact us for help.

-Finally, train the model using train_final.ipynb
+Finally, train the model using train_final.ipynb.
+Ensure that it is in the same level as your data folder, or change the paths of the csvs in the ipynb.
-We selected the 6th or so model to use as our final model.
+We selected the 6th or so model to use as our final model. (lowest loss, and have yet to show signs of overfitting)

 Testing:
 First, marshal the test pdbs using the file, 'marshal_test_pdbs.py'.